The story of the poppy

 The inspiration behind the poppy as a symbol of Remembrance.

 THE STORY OF THE POPPY

-In the spring of 1915, shortly after losing a friend in Ypres, a Canadian doctor, Lt Col John McCrae was inspired by the sight of poppies growing in battle scared fields, to write a now famous poem called 'In Flanders Fields'.
+In the spring of 1915, shortly after losing a friend in Ypres, a Canadian doctor, Lieutenant Colonel John McCrae was inspired by the sight of poppies growing in battle-scarred fields to write a now famous poem called 'In Flanders Fields'.
 After the First World War, the poppy was adopted as a symbol of Remembrance.

 100 YEARS AGO

 Our animation below gives a quick summary of how the poppy became our symbol of Remembrance.

 During the First World War (1914–1918) much of the fighting took place in Western Europe.
 Previously beautiful countryside was blasted, bombed and fought over, again and again.
 The landscape swiftly turned to fields of mud: bleak and barren scenes where little or nothing could grow.